tungyen/Deep_learning_CV/Dataset/README.md

 `Dataset/cifar10/cifar10-32` and `Dataset/cifar10/cifar10-64`

 # _Cityscapes_ #
 Go to the official website [CityScapes](https://www.cityscapes-dataset.com/downloads/) for downloading.
+Unzip it under `Dataset/cityscapes`.

 # _LandScape_ #
 Go to the [Landscape Dataset](https://www.kaggle.com/datasets/arnaud58/landscape-pictures) for downloading, and unzip it as `Dataset/landscape`